PatrykKuniczak/YT_Notifier/react-app/README.md

 ### CONFIGURE IF YOU'RE USING WINDOWS:
-      OPEN 'GIT BASH' ON YOUR MACHINE AS ADMINISTRATOR, AND PASTE IT: git config --system core.autocrlf false  - IF YOU WANT TO DISABLE IT FOR SYSTEM, AND DON'T NEED TO RECONFIGURE IT ANYMORE. git config --global core.autocrlf false  - IF YOU WANT TO DISABLE IT FOR USER. git config --local core.autocrlf false  - IF YOU WANT TO DISABLE IT FOR THIS PROJECT ONLY.
+      OPEN 'GIT BASH' ON YOUR MACHINE AS ADMINISTRATOR, AND PASTE IT: git config --global core.autocrlf false  - IF YOU WANT TO DISABLE IT FOR USER.
+(RECOMMENDED) git config --local core.autocrlf false  - IF YOU WANT TO DISABLE IT FOR THIS PROJECT ONLY.

 ### CONFIGURE DEFAULT BRANCH UPDATE SETTINGS: